facioquo/stock-charts/CONTRIBUTING.md

 Submit a Pull Request with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).

-After a Pull Request is reviewed, accepted, and merged to master, we may batch changes before publishing a new package version to the public NuGet repository.
+After a Pull Request is reviewed, accepted, and merged to `main`, we may batch changes before publishing a new package version to the public NuGet repository.
 Please be patient with turnaround time.

 ## Contact us